TestRoots/travistorrent-site/page_team.md

 <div style="clear:left"><br></div>

 #### Acknowledgment
-We would like to thank Sebastian Baltes, Ward Muylaert and Nikiforos Botis for discussions that lead to improvements in the dataset.
+We would like to thank Kapil Haresh Vigneswaren, Sebastian Baltes, Ward Muylaert, and Nikiforos Botis for discussions that lead to improvements in TravisTorrent.